OkGoDoIt/OpenAI-API-dotnet/README.md

 ### Authentication
 There are 3 ways to provide your API keys, in order of precedence:
 1. Pass keys directly to `APIAuthentication(string key)` constructor
-2. Set environment var for OPENAI_API_KEY (or OPENAI_KEY for backwards compatability)
+2. Set environment var for OPENAI_API_KEY (or OPENAI_KEY for backwards compatibility)
 3. Include a config file in the local directory or in your user directory named `.openai` and containing the line:
 ```shell
 OPENAI_API_KEY=sk-aaaabbbbbccccddddd